-Low Vision Care For Albinism In The State Of Ohio
+Low Vision Care For Albinism In Columbus, Ohio

 How Can Low Vision Doctors of Ohio Help You Live Independently?

 Advanced Eye Care Technology For Albinism-Related Low Vision

 For years now, there have been companies that are trying to find a way to use technology to better science.
 One of the ways is using cameras and computerized equipment that is built into devices you can wear.
 The IrisVision is one such device, using virtual reality technology, it allows a 70-degree field of view with several different modes to choose from.
 With this device, you can use “TV Mode”, “Reading Mode” or even “Scene Mode” to make it through tasks that would normally cause your problem.

 Another device that's changing how low-vision patients view the world is the OrCam.
 The device clips to your eyeglasses and uses a speaker, camera, and a cable that is connected to a larger device.
 Using AI (artificial intelligence) software helps the wearer identify objects, identify products, recognize faces, read text, and other tasks like this.
 It does this by using the camera to recognize input and announcing information through the speaker.

 Albinism: What It Means And How It Can Affect Your Eyes

 Those suffering from albinism will experience a number of symptoms related to their eyesight and lack of pigment.
 In the normal eye, Light can't enter through the iris, because there is pigment in the iris that blocks out the light.
 That pigment generally gives the eye's their color.
 However, people with albinism have very little pigment in the iris which means light can now enter that part of the eye and cause discomfort and disability glare.

 - Impaired vision or blindness